jefreybulla/react-monorepo/README.md

 ## Ready to deploy?

 Just run `nx build demoapp` to build the application.
 The build artifacts will be stored in the `dist/` directory, ready to be deployed.

+I was able to deploy to Netlify using the files in `dist`

 ## Set up CI!